Workplace rehabilitation is a specific service to assist you to stay in, or return to, suitable work.

 Who covers the costs?

-You are entitled to claim for reasonable workplace rehabilitation expenses, but there is a limit to your entitlement that is determined by the Prescribed amount.
+You are entitled to claim for reasonable workplace rehabilitation expenses, but there is a limit to your entitlement that is determined by the General Maximum Amount.

-Workplace rehabilitation providers are approved by WorkCover WA and their costs are covered up to an approved percentage of the Prescribed amount in every workers’ compensation claim.
+Workplace rehabilitation providers are approved by WorkCover WA and their costs are covered up to an approved percentage of the General Maximum Amount in every workers compensation claim.
 Costs may vary according to the services they provide, but the maximum amount they can charge is determined by WorkCover WA and reviewed annually.

 Available rehabilitation services